nashville-software-school/bangazon-inc/book-1-orientation/chapters/STUDENT_EXERCISES_ADONET.md

 1. Add the following to your program:
     1. Find all the dog owners in the database.
 Include each owner's neighborhood AND each owner's list of dogs.
-    1. Write a method in the `Repository` class that accepts an `Exercise` and a `Cohort` and assigns that exercise to each student in the cohort IF and ONLY IF the student has not already been assigned the exercise.
+    1. Write a method in the `Repository` class that accepts four arguments:  a `Walker`, an `Owner`, a `Date` and a `Duration`.
+The walker will walk each dog belonging to the owner ONLY if the dog has not been walked.

 ## Advanced Challenge